 This can help you to understand your dog better and make training easier for both of you—positive reinforcement is the way to go, with German Shepherds, because they tend not to respond well to physical or verbal punishment, especially when it’s done by someone other than their owner.

 Un-socialized German Shepherds tend to not only act more aggressive but they can be fearful of things that should not scare them—they may shy away from strangers, never want to come inside the house, constantly bark at noises etc .

 When you’re first introduced to other dogs, do not bend over to pet them or hold out your hand because this makes the dog think you’re submitting and offering the underside of your wrist which is an invitation for another dog to attack you.

 If you make eye contact with a strange dog it could also be misconstrued as aggression on your part so avoid all direct contact until you are sure what kind of greeting style the dog prefers.

 Do not let children approach the dog without your permission.
 German Shepherds are naturally protective of their young and may misinterpret a child’s behavior as threatening, especially if they try to hug or kiss the dog.

-Baby German Shepherds need exercise so take yours for daily walks.
-This will also give you time together to build trust in each other—when your German Shepherds is tired he/she is less likely to be suspicious of strangers because all his/her energy has been channeled into having fun with you rather than defending home territory.
+Baby German Shepherds need exercise, so take yours for daily walks.
+This will also give you time together to build trust in each other.
+When your German Shepherd is tired, he/she is less likely to be suspicious of strangers because all his/her energy has been channeled into having fun with you rather than defending home territory.

 Having appropriate outlets for your canine friend’s mental and physical energies is very important when it comes to raising a well-behaved pet that can be trusted around both people and animals alike.
 It’s best to steer clear of dog parks and other places where dogs congregate, as fights can break out without any warning.